General

 Range and Habitat

-Buller's Shearwater: Breeds on islands near New Zealand; summer visitor to north Pacific, appearing off west coast from Aleutian Islands south to California.
-Pelagic, comes ashore only to breed.
+Buller's Shearwater: This species breeds on islands of the Poor Knights group north of New Zealand, especially on Tawhiti Rahi and Aorangi.
+It is a trans-equatorial migrant, and a regular summer visitor to north Pacific, appearing off west coast from Aleutian Islands south to California.
+These birds are pelagic, coming ashore only to breed.

 Breeding and Nesting

-Buller's Shearwater: One white egg is laid in a burrow or rock crevice lined with leaves, twigs, and pebbles.
+Buller's Shearwater: These birds return to the Poor Knights Islands in mid-September to court females and clean out their burrows before breeding.
+Nesting occurs in large, dense colonies with egg-laying beginning in October.
+One white egg is laid in a burrow or rock crevice lined with leaves, twigs and pebbles.
 Both parents incubate the egg for 51 days.
+Most chicks fledge at around 90 days.

 Foraging and Feeding